How Celebrities Honored Kobe & Gianna Bryant At The 2020 Grammys

 The Grammys are mourning the loss of former NBA star Kobe Bryant and his 13-year-old daughter Gianna, both of whom died in a helicopter crash alongside seven others Sunday morning.

-Bryant, who retired from his record-making career in the NBA in 2015, played home games for the Los Angeles Lakers at the Staples Center, the same place where the 62nd Grammy Awards are taking place.
-Though originally from the suburbs of Philadelphia, Bryant had a 20-year run with the Lakers, and made a home in Calabasas in the San Fernando Valley.
+Bryant, who retired from his record-making career in the NBA in 2016, played home games for the Los Angeles Lakers at the Staples Center, the same place where the 62nd Grammy Awards are taking place.
+Though originally from the suburbs of Philadelphia, Bryant had a 20-year run with the Lakers, and made a home in Southern California.

+Many stars mourned Bryant and his daughter Gianna, who was known as Gigi, on social media, while others attending the ceremony used their platform at the event to share their condolences and kind words.

 Advertisement

-Many stars mourned Bryant and his daughter Gianna on social media, while others attending the ceremony used their platform at the event to share their condolences and kind words.
+DJ Khaled told Ryan Seacrest on E!'s red carpet that he would be paying tribute to Bryant and his daughter at the ceremony that evening.

+"We're doing a tribute for Nipsey Hustle, and we're also going to pay homage and love to Kobe Bryant, and his daughter Gianna.
+The news is devastating.
+It's hard to even...talk about it, and celebrate, but what we're going to do is uplift the spirit," DJ Khaled explained.

-Diplo, who is performing at the ceremony, spoke to Ryan Seacrest for E! about Bryant's death.
+Diplo, who is performing at the ceremony, also spoke to Seacrest about Bryant's death.

 "I didn't believe it at first.
 I still don't believe it.
 It's devastating, it's sad.
 I can't imagine losing my children...He was so young, he was my age, 41.
 He had so much more to do.
 To be here, at Staples right now.
 To look up and see his jersey right there.
 We're doing the Grammys right now, but 82 games a year they do in this arena.
 Kobe brought that energy to Los Angeles for 20 years," Diplo said.
 "He transcends iconic, he's going to live forever."